Controlled Comparison of Simulated Hemodynamics across Tricuspid and Bicuspid Aortic Valves: Introduction

 Bicuspid aortic valve, in which the aortic valve has two functional cusps rather than the normal three, is the most common congenital heart defect and is estimated to occur in 1.3\% of the global population \cite{Verma_nejm_bicuspid_review}.
 The presence of a bicuspid valve dramatically changes the hemodynamics in the aorta and may cause stenosis, even in the absence of calcification of the valve leaflets.
 Additionally, approximately half of adult patients with bicuspid aortic valves have pathological dilation of the ascending aorta, which may progress to an ascending aortic aneurysm \cite{Verma_nejm_bicuspid_review}.
 The morphology and presentation of the disease is diverse, with fusion of the left- and right-coronary cusps (LC/RC fusion) in the majority of cases, fusion of the right- and non-coronary cusps (RC/NC fusion) in the minority of cases, and rarely fusion of the non- and left-coronary cusps (NC/LC fusion) \cite{2Schaefer1634}.

 Dilation of the ascending aorta associated with bicuspid aortic valve disease is caused by a combination of the chronic accumulation of aberrant hemodynamics and heightened genetic susceptibility, but the precise mechanism of dilation remains poorly understood \cite{Verma_nejm_bicuspid_review}.
 Dilation is frequently located asymmetrically on the greater curvature of the aorta \cite{Girdauskas2011}.
 The phenotype of dilation is not uniform, however, instead varying with the phenotype of cusp fusion.
 Patients with LC/RC fusion typically have dilation throughout the greater curvature of the ascending aorta, commonly with involvement of the aortic root.
 In contrast, patients with RC/NC fusion tend to have more distal disease: along the ascending aorta with little dilation of the aortic root \cite{2Schaefer1634,3losenno2012bicuspid}.

-Attempts to define the correlation of hemodynamic features with the phenotype of aortic dilation using 4D-Magnetic Resonance Imaging (MRI) have yielded conflicting results \cite{4DuxSantoy_wss_dilation,5barker2012bicuspid}.
-Some of this is attributable to the fact that patients are recruited after aneurysmal dilation and pathological remodeling have already manifested, and baseline scans for control patients are usually not available.
+Attempts to define the association of hemodynamic features with the phenotype of aortic dilation using 4D-Magnetic Resonance Imaging (MRI) have yielded conflicting results \cite{4DuxSantoy_wss_dilation,5barker2012bicuspid}.
+Multiple factors increase the difficulty in identifying the mechanism of dilation.
+Patients with bicuspid valves are typically recruited into studies after aneurysmal dilation and pathological remodeling have already manifested, and baseline scans for prior to dilation are usually not available.
 Furthermore, since bicuspid valves are present at birth and there are other confounding factors, it is difficult to isolate the effects of bicuspid valve morphology on downstream dilation via such approaches.

 Several simulation studies have examined the hemodynamics associated with bicuspid aortic valve morphology.
-Studies compared compared multiple bicuspid phenotypes but did not include a patient-specific aortic geometry \cite{cao2017simulations} or compared a tricuspid and one bicuspid phenotype \cite{gilmanov2016comparative}.
+Studies compared multiple bicuspid phenotypes but did not include a patient-specific aortic geometry \cite{cao2017simulations} or compared a tricuspid and one bicuspid phenotype \cite{gilmanov2016comparative}.
 Another studied a single patient with a bicuspid valve but did not compare results across valve phenotypes \cite{emendi2021patient}.
 Others did not include an anatomical aorta \cite{marom2013fully,Lavon2018} or model leaflet motion \cite{kimura2017patient,youssefi2017patient}.